tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/interleaveWith.md

 linkTitle: "interleaveWith()"
 show_in_table: true
 category: Sequence Operations
-description: Create a stream of alternating objects from the input stream and the argument source
+description: Create a stream of alternating objects from the input stream and the argument source.

 ---